What to pack for your Havasu Falls Hike

 WHAT TO WEAR as you hike 10 miles (16 km) into Havasu Falls

-- Hiking shoes or boots – I recommend high-top hiking boots for added ankle support … find out why by clicking here.
+- Shoes or boots – I recommend high-top hiking boots for added ankle support … find out why by clicking here.

 - Hiking socks – I use ultra-thin toe socks and thick wool socks for added cushion

-- Hiking shorts and T-shirt for hiking in and out
+- Shorts and T-shirt for hiking in and out

 - Straw hat